medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDHReliableMessaging.md

 Duplication of an unchanged ehmiSBDHEnvelope can be done in one of the following ways:

-- An error may have occurred in the flow from the Sending MSH to the Receiving MSH with subsequent duplication of a ehmiSBDHEnvelope in scenario 1a.
+- An error may have occurred in the flow from the Sending MSH to the Receiving MSH with subsequent duplication of An ehmiSBDHEnvelope in scenario 1a.
 - The Sending MSH may inadvertently send a duplicate of ehmiSBDHEnvelope

 The ehmiSBDHEnvelopes are completely identical and as a consequence, the ehmiSBDHEnvelope with request for positive ehmiSBDHEnvelopeReceipt arrives at the Receiving MSH more than once.